By | Conservation Ambassador, Sam Stein

 Dr. Berit Bangoura from the University of Wyoming Veterinary Service identifies the two best places to be the diaphragm of the animal as well as the tongue.
 Samples from these tissues often have the greatest density of trichinosis larvae.
 The best samples are cooled, not frozen, and are from within a few days.
 As discussed before, freezing may kill the larvae and tissues with live samples are the best to pull from.
 She did advise that while it is possible to have samples with little to no trichinosis in these groups, the animal may still have the parasite.
 As a result of this, she advocates for safe handling of all bear or large carnivore meat.
 I encourage any fellow bear hunters to do their part and advocate for samples to be sent in when having their bear checked by game and fish.

-In an attempt to advocate the safety of bear meat I constructed a recipe and along with Jess Johnson cooked a delicious backstrap roast from a Black Bear donated by the Western Bear Foundation.
+In an attempt to advocate the safety of bear meat I constructed a recipe and along with my friend, Jess Johnson cooked a delicious backstrap roast from a black bear donated by the Western Bear Foundation.
 The bear was harvested in the fall from the Bighorn Mountain Region.
-We were also given the tenderloins from the same bear and as is tradition we cooked those on the grill as well.
+We were also given the tenderloins from the same bear and as is a tradition, we cooked those on the grill as well.

 As a reminder of general food safety, I would like to quickly address some simple steps that will ensure no danger will come from your bear meat.